plone/volto/packages/theming/README.md

-# `@plone/slots`
+# @plone/theming

-This package provides default structural slots for Plone 7 and the API-first story.
+Base foundamental theming infrastructure for Plone 7 and the API-first story.

 > [!WARNING]
 > This package or app is experimental.